ClickHouse/aws_vpc_logs_demo/README.md

 1. Verify that the IAM role has the correct trust policy
 2. Check that the S3 bucket policy allows access from the ClickHouse service
 3. Ensure that the ClickHouse service has the correct IAM role ARN
-4. Wait for IAM propagation (can take up to 5 minutes)
+4. Wait for IAM propagation & S3 bucket to have some data (can take up to 5 minutes)

 For more detailed troubleshooting, check the AWS CloudTrail logs and ClickHouse Cloud logs.